lissue/behaviorclone/README.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 and 5x5 filters sizes and depths between 24 and 64 (model.py lines 18-24)
+My model consists of a convolution neural network with 3x3 and 5x5 filters sizes and depths between 24 and 64 (model.py [lines 69-80](model.py#L69-L80))

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized and cropped in the model using a Keras lambda layer (code line 18).
+The model includes RELU layers to introduce nonlinearity ([lines 70-72](model.py#L70-L72)), and the data is normalized and cropped in the model using a Keras lambda layer ([code line 67](model.py#L67)).

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers in order to reduce overfitting (model.py [lines 69](model.py#L69)[&77](model.py#L77)).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting ([line 22](model.py#L22)).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py [line 82](model.py#L82)).

 #### 4. Appropriate training data